Plain English Guide to the Role of Your Executor

 Regardless of who you choose to appoint as the Executor of your estate, your lawyer at Coleman Greig will provide the relevant advice to help them through the difficult process, and will ensure that your wishes are looked after throughout every step of the process.

-For more information on your role as the Executor of a Will, please contact our Wills & Estates Planning team in Parramatta, Penrith and Norwest.
+For more information on your role as the Executor of a Will, or how our Wills and Estates Planning lawyers can help you, please do not hesitate to contact our team in Parramatta, Norwest, Penrith, Sydney CBD or Campbelltown-Macarthur.

 Disclaimer: The information provided in the document is a general summary and is not intended to be nor should it be relied upon as a substitute for legal or other professional advice.